ART + WINE

 Jay holds two Bachelor of Arts degrees from the University of Washington in Interdisciplinary Visual Art and Art History, and a Masters of Fine Arts from the School of Visual Arts in New York.
 In addition to his passion for the arts, Jay holds a culinary degree from The Seattle Art Institute and has cooked at some of Seattle’s premier fine dining establishments: Rover’s, Café Campagne, and Dahlia Lounge.

 Jay took over wine production at Foundry Vineyards in 2017.
 In 2018 he began transitioning the winery towards sourcing organic grape and utilizing indigenous yeasts.
 He also started Pét Project, a line of naturally sparkling wines that uses the ancestral method of fermentation also referred to as pétillant natural.

 When not at Foundry Vineyards, Jay spends time with his wife Kelsee and two children Jackson and Lucas.
 Jay is a practicing artist working in the media of painting and sculpture.

 Lisa, a Walla Walla native, grew up interacting with contemporary artists and the sculpture they produced at her family’s business the Walla Walla Foundry.
 This immersion sparked her life-long passion for the arts.

 Lisa studied art history at the American University of Paris for two years.
 Then relocated to San Francisco, California where she obtained her Bachelor's Degree in Art History and Arts Management and Master’s Degree in Business Administration.
-During the seven years she lived in California Lisa worked in the fields of grant writing, events, collections management, data management, and finance.
+During the seven years she lived in California Lisa worked in the fields of collections management, data management, and finance.